Injured In a Parking Lot? How to Know if You Have a Premises Liability Case

 They can be, and that’s where a good Dallas premises liability attorney comes in.

 Landowners sometimes claim that they were unaware of the dangerous condition on the property.
-You have to be able to prove that the landowner either created the condition or knew about it.
+You have to prove that the landowner created or knew about the condition.

 Speculation about whether a landowner should have known about the condition isn’t allowed.
-You have to produce evidence as to how long the condition existed and how the landowner was supposed to have known about it.
+You have to prove how long the condition existed and how the landowner was supposed to have known about it.

-Landowners may also claim that you were somehow liable for your own injury.
-You need to be able to prove that you didn’t do anything that contributed to the harm.
+Landowners may also claim that you were somehow liable for your injury.
+You need to prove that you didn’t do anything that contributed to the harm.

 A frequent defense is for a landowner to post signs to keep from having to fix a dangerous condition.
-If they can prove you knew about the condition, the condition is now obvious to you and any injury becomes your fault.
+Any injury becomes your fault if they prove you knew about the condition.

-If you’ve been injured while on another person’s property, you need to know your rights.
+You need to know your rights if you’ve been injured while on another person’s property.
 Whether you have a claim for your injury will depend on the condition that caused your injury, the landowner’s awareness of the condition, and the extent of your injury.

 Considering the current state of Texas premises liability law, the process of getting a recovery can be a long and complicated one.
 You need someone on your side who understands how to prove your claim and how to negotiate a proper settlement.
 The experienced premises liability and personal injury attorneys of The Benton Law Firm can help you.

-For more information about personal injury issues that might affect you, contact us today.
+Contact us today for more information about personal injury issues that might affect you.